Auto Repair Basics: If You Drive, You Should Learn Basic Repairs

 • Should my engine sound like that?

-So, we’ve all asked these questions.
-But, you can get a pretty good idea, of what’s causing many problems, without going to the mechanic.
+First, we’ve all asked these questions.
+So, you can get a pretty good idea, of what’s causing many problems, without going to the mechanic.

-When it comes to fluid leaks, you can usually identify them by color.
-Grab a paper towel and dab it in the leak.
+So, when it comes to fluid leaks, you can usually identify them, by their color.
+First, grab a paper towel, and dab it in the leak.
 If it’s green or pink, you’re probably looking at coolant.
-Power steering fluid is yellowish and transmission fluid, is a redder color.
-Every fluid has a distinct color, so this is a pretty easy one to diagnose, even with auto repair basics.
+Power steering fluid is yellowish, and transmission fluid, is a redish color.
+So, every fluid has a distinct color.
+As a result, this is a pretty easy one to diagnose.
+Even with only knowing, auto repair basics.

 Exhaust Smoke

-White, blue, or black smoke coming out of your exhaust, will each point you in a different direction.
-It may be a problem with engine, valves or your head gasket.
-So, it’s best not to delay, when you see these problems, because they can get worse.
+So, white, blue, or black smoke coming out of your exhaust.
+But, each color will each point you, in a different direction.
+It may be a problem with the engine, valves or your head gasket.
+So, it’s best not to delay when you see these problems.
+Because, they will only get worse.

 Engines

-In addition, you should be listening for unusual sounds and which part of the vehicle they’re coming from.
-There are also common signs, that you’re low on power steering fluid.
+First, you should be listening for unusual sounds.
+And, which part of the car they’re coming from.
+So, there are also common signs, that you’re low on power steering fluid.
 And, when something may be wrong with your brakes.
-Other common vehicle problems include, overheating and that unbearable moment when, your engine simply won’t turn over.
+Other common car problems include, overheating and that unbearable moment, when your engine simply won’t turn over.

 Preventive Maintenance

-Consequently, many parts on your vehicle are interrelated.
-So, ignoring maintenance can lead to trouble: specific parts – or an entire system – can fail.
+Consequently, many parts on your car are interrelated.
 Above all, never neglect, even simple routine maintenance.
-For instance, not changing the oil or checking coolant, can lead to poor fuel economy, unreliability, or costly breakdowns.
+For instance, not changing the oil or checking coolant, can lead to poor fuel economy, or costly breakdowns.

-Learn To Detect Many Common Vehicle Problems By, Using Your Senses:
+Learn How To Detect Many Common Car Problems, By Using Your Senses:

 The more you know about auto repair basics, the more likely you’ll be able to, head off repair problems.

-You can detect many common vehicle problems, by using your senses:
+You can detect many common car problems, by using your senses:

-• Sensing a difference in the way your vehicle handles
+• Sensing a difference in the way your car handles.

 Looks Like Trouble

-Small stains or an occasional drop of fluid under your vehicle, may not mean much.
-But, wet spots deserve attention, check puddles immediately.
+Small stains or an occasional drop of fluid under your car, may not mean much.
+But, wet spots deserve attention, so, check puddles immediately.

 • Yellowish green, pastel blue or fluorescent orange colors, indicate an overheated engine.
 Or even an antifreeze leak caused by a bad hose, water pump or leaking radiator.